mariamopeyemi/my-react-built-portfolio/README.md

-#My Portfolio built sing React App and styled using Styled Components.
+# My Portfolio built using React App and styled using Styled Components.

 Click [Here](https://afolabi-opeyemi-portfolio.netlify.app/) to view